-Regardless of where you plan to go during your Myanmar itinerary, the amount of time you spend here is of the essence.
+Regardless of where you plan to go during your Myanmar itinerary, how many days in Myanmar you spend is of the essence.
 While you’ll end up staying about two weeks if you end up following my advice to a t, it’s possible to spend less time travel in Myanmar—and very easy to stay longer.
 In fact, I imagine my own next trip to Myanmar will last at least a month, if only because of all the incredible things I’ve found to do there.

 Let’s say, on the other hand, that you don’t have very long in Myanmar.
 It’s completely possible, in this case, to organize a 1 week Myanmar tour, with 2 days each in Yangon and Mandalay, plus 2-3 days in either Inle Lake, Bagan or the Mergui Archipelago, if the timing for tours works out just right.
 Otherwise, you can hit the beach in aforementioned Thandwe or Dawei.